A Guide to New Buildings and Major Construction

 Where is this?
 The building that contains the Beacon Creamery, and land behind that.

 Note: Ron from the Beacon Creamery says that he would remain in business, and that the developers would move him up Main Street a few blocks for the year of construction, and then move the Beacon Creamery back.
 He would have more space in the Creamery, and has told A Little Beacon Blog that he is looking forward to the change.
-The software company Docuware is considering occupying office space.
+The software company Docuware was considering occupying for office space, but is currently looking elsewhere in Beacon.

 226 Main Street